Why do I need to know my skin type?

 Fair skin, possibly freckled, blonde or brown hair, green and grey eyes.

 High burn risk – Great care should be taken when tanning to avoid overexposure.
 Tanning tends to naturally be light.
+Time tanning should start gradually, and be built up slowly to avoid overexposure.

 Skin Type 3: